cestef/blog.cstef.dev/content/posts/error-correcting/index.md

 So, we now need **two** jumps to go from $(0,0)$ to $(1,1)$

-You probaly guessed it, this pattern also holds for $k = 3$:
+You probably guessed it, this pattern also holds for $r = 3$:

 ```typ, include=figures/cube-distance.typ
 ```